INVESTORS INFORMATION STOCK INFO

 10. To formulate the criteria for determining qualifications, positive attributes and independence of a director and recommend to the Board of Directors a policy relating to, the remuneration of the Directors, Key Managerial Personnel and other employees.

 The Company has a Corporate Social Responsibility (CSR) Committee.
 The composition and terms of reference of Corporate Social Responsibility (CSR) Committee is in compliance with the provisions of Section 135 of the Companies Act, 2013 and other applicable laws.
-The Committee was re-constituted by the Board of Directors of the Company on April 24, 2017 and presently comprises of Mr. Padmanabh Vora as Chairman, Mr. Gautam Doshi and Mr. Ravindra Sudhalkar as Members.
+The Committee was re-constituted by the Board of Directors of the Company on May 31, 2019 and presently comprises of Ms. Chhaya Virani as Chairperson, Mr. Amit Bapna and Mr. Ravindra Sudhalkar as Members.
 The Committee’s prime responsibility is to assist the Board in discharging its social responsibilities by way of formulating and monitoring implementation of the framework of ‘Corporate Social Responsibility Policy’.

 The CSR Committee has formulated a CSR policy indicating the activities to be undertaken by the Company.